We’re Available 24/7

 Statute of Limitations

-In Texas, you must file a complaint with the EEOC or the Texas Workforce Commission within 300 days of the last discriminatory act.
+In Texas, you must file a complaint with the EEOC or the TWC within 300 days of the last discriminatory act.

 Remedies